 In October 2016, the Secretary of the Commonwealth confirmed that opponents of the law secured the low threshold of signatures – less than 1% of the Commonwealth’s population – needed to force this commonsense update of our state law onto the 2018 ballot.

-The goal of the Freedom for All Massachusetts campaign in 2017 is to continue building the Commonwealth’s familiarity with transgender people and to continue growing support for fair and equal treatment.
+The goal of the Freedom for All Massachusetts campaign is to continue building the Commonwealth’s familiarity with transgender people and to continue growing support for fair and equal treatment.
 Full transgender equality is the law in Massachusetts now.
 When presented in 2018 with the question of whether to continue to treat transgender people as equal members of the Commonwealth, voters will vote yes.